kazkansouh/uConfig/README.md

 This invokes the action, and sets the user parameter to "joe@bloggs" (notice that the string has been URL encoded) with the pin "443".

+## Hotspot

+A uConfig hotspot is used to simplify initial configuration of non-connected devices.
+They use WPA and the SSID follows the naming convention of: `uConfig` concatenated with a space and four characters.
+For example, `uConfig 45ft`.

+WPA is used to prevent devices accidentally connecting connecting to the hotspot.
+To calculate the WPA passphrase, the last four characters of the SSID are concatenated with the last two bytes of the BSSID (in lowercase).
+That is, the BSSID `xx:xx:xx:xx:58:EA` when combined with the above SSID would yield the passphrase of `45ft58ea`.

+The level of security this provides is minimal, instead is allows for multiple devices to be powered on at the same time all requiring configuration without conflicts.